Fort Adobe |

 Actually a series of four encampments of the Texan Santa Fe Expedition during three weeks in September 1841.
 Camp #1 was located five and one-half miles northwest of Flomot at the convergence of Los Lingos and Quitaqui Creeks.
 Camp #2 was located on the south bank of Quitaque Creek in Floyd County, one and one-half mile above Camp #1.
 Camp #3 was located one-half mile above Camp #2.
 Camp #4 was located three-fourths of a mile above Camp #3.

 (1875 - 1890), Mobeetie

 A Federal cavalry post, a subpost of Fort Sill, OK, originally named Cantonment on the North Fork of the Red River.
 It soon moved north to Sweetwater Creek and was renamed Cantonment on the Sweetwater.
 It was renamed again in 1876.
 The Buffalo Soldiers were posted here after 1879.
-No remains.
+Five barracks of wood-frame and adobe were built around a 450 by 650-foot parade ground.
+No remains, site is marked.
 The town was originally named Hidetown.
 See also GhostTowns.com

 (1874), near Miami